-This scary term stands for a practice of optimizing your content in order to make it rank at the top of the page in Google and other search engines.
+SEO stands for a practice of optimizing your content in order to make it rank at the top of the page in Google and other search engines.

-While you shouldn’t write for Google, you can’t build a successful blog without following SEO practices.
+While you shouldn’t write exclusively for Google, you can’t build a successful blog without following SEO practices.
 This means that you have to research and include relevant keywords in your articles.

 Keep your content updated